JOLLY DOLPHIN

 The original family story has it that the name ‘JOLLY DOLPHIN’ came from a character in a children’s book entitled ‘Nautical Ned’ by Clare Randolph — supposedly the favorite book of the original owners’ children.

-From 1964 to 2007, the JOLLY DOLPHIN passed into the hands of a half dozen owners, the last having abandoned her ashore.
+From 1964 to 2007, the JOLLY DOLPHIN passed into the hands of a half dozen owners, the last leaving her neglected ashore.
 So she was ready for a new steward when current owner Jack Zuraw found her and began the restoration of this three sail bateau — an almost forgotten piece by Chesapeake history.

 She is berthed on the Magothy River.
 Owner and Captain Jack Zuraw holds an inland U.S. Coast Guard 50-ton Masters Credential with sail endorsement.